codeconscious/ccvtac/README.md

   - `\quiet` toggles quiet mode
   - `\format-` followed by a supported audio format (e.g., `\format-m4a`) changes the format
   - `\quality-` followed by a supported audio quality (e.g., `\quality-0`) changes the audio quality

-Enter `\commands` to see this summary in the application.

 ## Reporting issues